JoinMarket-Org/joinmarket-clientserver/docs/SEGWIT-UPGRADE.md

 risks creating a single '1' address output), the yieldgenerator in this implementation makes `swreloffer` and `swabsoffer` offer types, and won't also offer original-type offers.
-However, the parameters of the offer are the same, and are still set in the (now much simplified) `yield-generator-basic.py` script.
+However, the parameters of the offer are the same, and are still set in the (now much simplified) `yield-generator-basic.py` or `yg-privacyenhanced.py` scripts.

 Other variants may be added later subject to anyone getting around to doing it.